Herbal Vocab List

 Aerial parts- above ground parts of a plant.
 Such as flower, leaf, stem.

 Alterative-(Detoxifying) Herbs that alter or clean the blood.
-Most alteratives support the function of the spleen, liver, kidneys and bowels.
+Most alteratives support the function of different elimination organs such as the lungs, lymph, spleen, liver, kidneys and bowels.
 These herbs work slowly over time.

 Herbs: Chickweed, Cleavers, Dandelion, Nettles, red clover.